 The young girls at Firostefani who watched the sunset sitting next to us were excited to know about my Ilkal saree.
 While going to Chiang Mai town from a bus stand, the French family was delighted to see my mom in a saree and her nuptial chain.

 In Cappadocia, an old lady I met on the bus asked me,” “Why do you pant?
 No big dress?” and she pointed at her hands, necks, and forehead.
 I was confused about what was she saying.
-She later takes her phone out, shows a clipping from a Hindi serial dubbed to Turkish where women were all dressed up.
+She later takes her phone out and shows a clipping from a Hindi serial dubbed to Turkish where women were all dressed up.
 She pointed at her screen, signed super, and pointed at me, saying, not nice.
 I know now what foreigners love most about India – the colours.

 Our skin tone puzzles their mind.

-I think both of our physical appearances confuses many people.
+I think both of our physical appearances confuse many people.
 If I apply makeup with bright lipstick, people ask me if I am Turkish or Pakistani.
 Whenever I was without makeup, people guessed my nationality correctly.
 But Ashrith, on the other hand, is a great puzzle to many.
 Ibrahim in Egypt told, he looks like an Egyptian.
 At Pamukkale BnB, the host thought Ashirth was Brazilian.

 We were crossing The road near Coconut hill of Mirissa.
 A Jeep passing by stopped at Ashrith and asked him something in Sinhala!
 Ashrith looked confused so did the Jeep guys.
 They said,” You Sri Lanka, No?”
 “I am from India”, Ashrith replied.
 From their faces, we could see that they were shocked to know that Asrith is not a Sri Lankan.
 This “Guess my country” has always been a fun part of our travels.